zulip/zulip-gci/tasks/chat-application-comparison.md

 determine if they have or do not have the given features.

 There are 5 sets of tasks in this section.
-The first 3 sets involve testing whether a features from a given list are present in a competing chat application.
+The first 3 sets involve testing whether a feature from a given list are present in a competing chat application.
 The last 2 sets contain open-ended questions.